 Why don’t you use fat-free products in your recipes?

 I think it’s a mistake to avoid fat altogether.
 Your body needs some fat, as long as it’s healthy fat, especially monounsaturated fats like olive oil, avocados, and nuts so I try to use them in my recipes.
 Although milk products contain saturated fats, I prefer low-fat products for taste reasons and also because most fat-free products have a lot of unpronounceable ingredients.
-Most of my healthy dinner recipes contain a little fat.
+Most of my healthy dinner recipes contain a little healthy fat.

 Do you have a cooking philosophy?

 I guess I do.
 It is to realize that eating healthy foods and meals can have a huge impact on how you look and how you feel.
 And I find it very hard to eat healthy meals at restaurants so knowing how to cook is an important life skill.
 I would choose the most simple recipes that are homemade, like rice & beans, over most restaurant meals.
 Cooking your own food is not only personally rewarding, but you have the power to control exactly what’s in your recipe.
-You might order a restaurant item that seems healthy but you really have no idea how much butter or saturated fat is in it.
+You might order a restaurant item that seems healthy but you really have no idea how much butter or saturated fat or salt is in it.
 That’s why it’s important to know how to cook.